 FAQs about Gilenya

-Gilenya has not been well-studied in humans during pregnancy, but animal data suggest that it can harm a developing fetus.
-Patients who have the potential to become pregnant are recommended to use effective contraception while on Gilenya, and for at least two months after stopping treatment.
+Gilenya has not been well studied in humans during pregnancy, but animal data suggest it may harm a developing fetus.
+For this reason, patients who have the potential to become pregnant are recommended to use effective contraception while on Gilenya, and for at least two months after stopping treatment.

 There is no known interaction between alcohol and Gilenya.
-However, since alcohol can interfere with some medications and disease symptoms, it is recommended that patients talk about this issue with their healthcare providers.
+However, alcohol can interfere with some medications and exacerbate disease symptoms, so it is recommended that patients talk about this issue with their healthcare providers.

-Changes in body weight were not reported in clinical trials as side effects of Gilenya, but some people who received the medication in the FREEDOMS trials experienced hair loss.
+Changes in body weight have not been reported as side effects of Gilenya, but some people who received the medication in clinical trials have experienced hair loss.
 Patients who experience unanticipated effects of treatment should discuss these with their care team.

 Related Articles